syncfusion-content/blazor-docs/blazor/appearance/themes.md

 documentation: ug
 ---

-# Blazor Themes in Syncfusion Components
+# Blazor Themes in Syncfusion&reg; Components

-The following list of themes are included in the Syncfusion Blazor components library.
+The following list of themes are included in the Syncfusion&reg; Blazor components library.

 |Theme	|Style Sheet Name|
 |--------|--------|